James Bond Halloween Costume

 Lastly, we need a body shot, the first shot that slowed down 007 enough for them to execute him (we imagine).
 You can grab a simple temporary gunshot tattoo for this and then add some fake blood.
 You could also put some on your Tux but you should probably make sure you can get it out – so no food colouring!!!

-There we have it – our truly amazing and actually pretty easy James Bond Halloween Costumes based on possibly the biggest film of 2015, Spectre.
+There we have it – our truly amazing and actually pretty easy James Bond Halloween Costume based on one of the iconic character in film.
 Just don’t tell Hans Solo.